 Mathematical and physical models were used to plan the concept of river ice management for the construction period of the Limestone plant.
 The predictions of both models relative to the first stage of river diversion have been verified by the observations of the river behaviour since the completion of the cofferdam.
-Topping up of the cofferdam by 2 m will be required before resumption of the plant construction, which may be as early as the summer of 1982. ÷ and the second line of a second and the
+Topping up of the cofferdam by 2 m will be required before resumption of the plant construction, which may be as early as the summer of 1982.
+1013 and the state of the state